 Usually, very experienced dermatologists like Dr. Dhananjay Chavan can diagnose this alopecia areata just by examination but in few confusing cases, he also performs few tests to diagnose alopecia areata perfectly.

 - Microscopic examination of your extent of hair loss.

 - Scalp/Skin biopsy to rule out other similar conditions like fungal infection or tinea capitis.

-- Blood test to detect presence of autoimmune antibodies
+- Blood test to detect the presence of autoimmune antibodies

 - C- reactive protein and erythrocyte sedimentation rate.

 - Anti-nuclear antibody test

 Our most eminent dermatologist Dr. Manali Shah gives an answer to this

 Unfortunately, there is no complete cure for alopecia areata as medical science doesn’t know the actual cause of hair loss due to alopecia areata.
 But we can control the condition and regrow hairs which you have lost but there are high chances that you will lose that hair again.